OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ### Using an invocation parameter

 When setting an invocation parameter, it should come last in the list of parameters specified.
-An invocation will allow you to use `setResult` and `onCanceled` methods.
-These methods are used to tell a function what to do when the function streams (`setResult`) or is canceled (`onCanceled`).
+An invocation will allow you to use `setResult` on streaming functions or `onCanceled` methods on cancelable functions.

 If using Typescript, note that the invocation handler you use will need to be specified by type `CustomFunctions.StreamingInvocation` or `CustomFunctions.CancelableInvocation`.